ericf/timebox/README.md

 ### Create a Production Firebase Project

-Follow the [Firebase setup instructions above][#setup-firebase] to create _another_ Firebase project to use in production.
+Follow the [Firebase setup instructions above](#setup-firebase) to create _another_ Firebase project to use in production.
 This way the database is isolated from your development database.

 ### Setup Now Secrets